klarrieu/tuflow_v_dir/README.md

 1. Download or clone this repository.
 2. Run the `extract_vdir.py` script.
 This will open a GUI.
 3. Use the GUI to select the directory containing the target Tuflow run results, e.g. for Tuflow run number `21` the `\results\21\` directory should be selected.
-(One velocity direction raster is produced for each subdirectory/discharge scenario in the selected directory, using the last timestep of each run.)
+(One output raster is produced for each subdirectory/run, using the last timestep of each run.)
 4. Press the big button (`Create Velocity Direction Rasters`) and be patient.
+Progress will be printed out to the command line as well as a logfile in the directory of this repository.

 ## Outputs